axyl-casc/AirplaneGraphProject/Haskell/README.md

 # TEMOO Cargo – Haskell Version

-This is the Haskell implementation of the TEEMO Cargo optimization system, providing efficient route planning and package distribution.
+This is the Haskell implementation of the **TEMOO Cargo** shipping service simulator.

 ## External Libraries